trangldtruong/daily-planner/README.md

 # Daily Planner

 ## Description
 This application allows user to plan their work day.
-It shows the current time in the header and
+It shows the current time on the top of the page.

 ## Usage